DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 **Key Learning:** The student noted that the video assignment's code lacked consistency and contained validation errors, highlighting the real-world value of a style guide.
 Fixing the errors resulted in a more predictable and visually consistent rendering of the page, demonstrating that validated code is the foundation of a reliable user experience.

 ---

+#### SUBSECTION D: COMMON CSS MISTAKES

+### Course Step Number: 453

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This entry serves as an index for the new subsection of the course, "COMMON MISTAKES TO AVOID WITH CSS."
+This section will cover a series of common pitfalls that developers encounter when writing CSS, providing a structured overview of what to watch out for.
+The content emphasizes that learning from these mistakes is a key part of becoming a better developer and highlights how modern tools can help in this process.

+---